College of Social and Behavioral Sciences2017-2018

 - PROGRAM FEE INFORMATION

 Program fees are established by the Arizona Board of Regents (ABOR).
-A program fee of $750 per semester has been approved for this program.
+A program fee of $1500 ($750 per each of the first two semesters) has been approved for this program.

 Go to mobile site